reactiverse/es4x/docs/manual/@vertx/redis-client/index.md

 Vert.x-redis is redis client to be used with Vert.x.

 This module allows data to be saved, retrieved, searched for, and deleted in a Redis.
-Redis is an open source, BSD licensed, advanced key-value store.
+Redis is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
 To use this module you must have a Redis server instance running on your network.

 Redis has a rich API and it can be organized in the following groups: